DISCOID LUPUS ERYTHEMATOSUS

 Tetracycline is an antibiotic with immunomodulating properties separate from its antibiotic properties.
 Niacinamide (also called “nicotinamide”) is a B vitamin supplement related to niacin (vitamin B3).
 The combination of these two medications has been found effective in 70% of dogs with DLE though it can take up to 2 months to see an effect.
 Treatment is given three times daily which is relatively inconvenient for most people so alternatives have been sought.
 Doxycycline, which can be used twice a day, is frequently substituted for Tetracycline.

 Oral steroids are often used to get the condition under control relatively quickly (within a month) and can be used after that as the sole therapy after the lowest effective maintenance dose is determined.
-Side effects include panting, excessive thirst and urination, and increased appetite which are frequently not desirable so often steroids are used in conjunction with one of the other therapies that has a longer time to maximum effect with the idea of dropping back the steroids when the second therapy can take over.
+Side effects include panting, excessive thirst and urination, and increased appetite.
+None of these effects are particularly desirable so often steroids are used in conjunction with one of the other therapies with the idea of dropping back the steroids when the second therapy can take over.

 Cylosporine is an immunomodulator that has found extensive use in veterinary medicine for a number of immune-mediated conditions including allergy.
 It can be used to control DLE but has some potential for side effects (mostly upset stomach) that might not be worthwhile for milder cases.